cferdinandi/adventure/content/gm.md

 ### Total Group Knock Out

-If every member of a group loses all of their health points, that’s a called a _Total Group Knock Out (or TGKO)_.
+If every member of a group takes their last breath, that’s a called a _Total Group Knock Out (or TGKO)_.

-A TGKO can happen if the difficulty of a particular challenge isn’t properly balanced for the skills of your group.
-It can also happen if luck just doesn’t work in the players’ favor (a series of low die rolls, for example).
+A TGKO can happen if the group misjudges how dangerous a situation is.
+It can also happen if luck just doesn’t work in the players’ favor (like a series of low dice rolls).

 <p class="margin-bottom-small"><strong>Since a TGKO would otherwise stop the adventure in its tracks, the Game Master can use their creativity to save players from this situation.</strong></p>